AbhishekJawalkar31/Loan_Approval_EDA/Loan_Approval_Report.md

 ## Segment Product Offerings

-Target loan products towards the largest applicant segments (lower-income groups, 360-month tenure, smaller loan amounts, having credit history), as these are most successful and represent the bulk of demand.​
+Target loan products towards the largest applicant segments (lower-income groups, 360-month tenure, smaller loan amounts, having credit history, married, educated), as these are most successful and represent the bulk of demand.​

 Provide financial education and counseling to applicants in higher risk segments (low income, no/poor credit history or first time borrowers).